-More than 30 states have passed legislation enabling C-PACE, among them Utah, which first passed enabling legislation in 2013.
+More than 30 states have passed legislation enabling commercial property assessed clean energy, or C-PACE, among them Utah, which first passed enabling legislation in 2013.
 The statute authorized local governments to offer commercial and industrial property owners a unique mechanism for financing energy efficiency, renewable energy, and water conservation improvements to their buildings.
 S.B.
 Bill 273, enacted in March 2017, amends the earlier legislation by expanding the scope of eligible projects, establishing a statewide C-PACE District, and more clearly defining the process of developing and financing projects.
 The complete statute can be found at Utah Code Ann. § 11-42a (2017), also referred to as the C-PACE Act.

 What is Utah C-PACE?

 Utah C-PACE is an innovative program that helps property owners access private-sector financing to install building improvements that can reduce energy consumption and increase the value of their property.
 The Governor’s Office of Energy Development (OED) directs and administers C-PACE projects through the C-PACE District, which can benefit the state’s economy through new investment, job opportunities, energy savings, and improved air quality.